Motiram Bhatta: Literary contributions

-He is credited to introduce prose writing in Nepali literature.
+He is credited for the introduction of prose writing in Nepali literature.
 He wrote essays, plays and stories in the Nepali language.
 In poetry he mostly used Sringar ras, which is considered a romantic style.

 He worked for 15 years in Nepali literature.
 During that period he wrote and edited about twenty–five literary works.
 He also published works by other authors.

 Some of the works of Motiram are Manodweg Prawah, Panchak Prapancha, Shakuntala, Priyadarsika and Pikdoot.
 He also wrote some Hindi and Urdu poems.
 He was the one who introduced "Ghazals" in Nepali literature.
-His sher "Dui aankhi bhau ta tayaar chhan tarbar po kina chahiyo, timi aafai malik bhaigayeu sarkar kina chahiyo" is quite famous for the ghazal lovers in Nepal which translates to "Two eyebrows are sharp enough, why there be a need for sword, you happen to be a monarch yourself, why there be a need for vote?"
+His sher "Dui aankhi bhau ta tayaar chhan tarbar po kina chahiyo, timi aafai malik bhaigayeu sarkar kina chahiyo" is quite famous for the ghazal lovers in Nepal, which translates to "Two eyebrows are sharp enough, why should there be a need for a sword, you happen to be a monarch yourself, why should there be a need for a vote?"